-But our God is a LIVING GOD!
+But our God is the LIVING AND TRUE God!

 “Whom have you mocked and reviled?
 Against whom have you raised your voice and lifted your eyes to the heights?
 Against the Holy One of Israel!”

-* Great God above, the Holy One of Israel, ever-living Lord and King,
+You are the Holy One of Israel, the ever-living Lord and King!

-Please be gracious to us, merciful Father.
+Please be gracious to us merciful Father.